-The Remote Annunciator mounts on a standard single-gang box, and provides LED indication of the same functions as the zone relay module.
-For example, with DIP switch #1 'ON' and DIP switch #2 'OFF':
+The Remote Annunciator mounts on a standard single-gang box, and provides LED indication of the same functions as the Zone Relay Module.

-- One zone in alarm (red)
+- Alarm/Alarm Pressure (red)

-- Two zones in alarm (red)
+- Alarm Pressure/Aux Supervisory (red)

 - Releasing Circuit 1 (red)

-- Releasing Circuit 2 (red)
+- Aux Supervisory/Releasing Circuit 2 (red)

-- System Trouble (yellow)
+- System Trouble LED (yellow)

 A local trouble sounder and silence switch are also provided.
 All LED wiring is supervised for open conditions.
-Any open condition will cause the System

-Trouble LED to illuminate.
-Slide-in paper labels permit an easy change of zone information.
+Any open condition will cause the System Trouble LED to illuminate.
+Slide-in paper labels permit an easy change of information.